ethandavenport/March-Madness/README.md

   - Map DayNum to human-readable rounds (Play-in, Round 1–6) using a custom function that accounts for the 2021 schedule quirk, double checking round counts per season
 - **Seeds and naming**
   - Strip regional prefixes from seeds to create numeric seeds (1–16) and merge them onto winning and losing teams
-  - Normalize ordering by renaming the alphabetically first team as ATeam and the other as BTeam, then realign scores, seeds, and IDs so the “A” side is not always the winner
+  - Normalize ordering by renaming the alphabetically first team as ATeam and the other as BTeam, then realign scores, seeds, and IDs so the "A" side is not always the winner
 - **Filtering seasons**
   - Restrict to seasons where all metrics are available, ultimately focusing the modeling window on 2017–2025